 Medical emergencies or cancer treatments often leave people unable to work or forced to work fewer hours, leading to reduced pay.
 Paying necessary bills like mortgage or rent become a major roadblock to recovery.
 On top of shifting lifestyle changes, cancer, serious illness, and many medical conditions often come with hefty price tags.
 If you are in need of financial assistance, how can you convert life insurance into cash and get relief from a financial crisis?

-That’s why some searching for ways to generate money for cancer patients may turn to life insurance.
 Life insurance is generally considered a way to protect one’s assets and beneficiaries after death, but in some cases, its value can be maximized while a person is still living.
-Some insurance companies allow for an individual to draw cash advances from the amount they have paid into a policy in case of emergency, such as if he or she is facing a terminal illness.
-However, the type of policy is key, as such an allowance is typically only used for permanent, or whole, policies.
+If your policy contains a benefit rider, such as accelerated death, accidental death, or disability income, then your insurance company may allow you to draw cash advances from the amount you have paid into a policy.
+The type of policy you have will play a major role in how you can convert your life insurance policy into cash.
+Cash advances and allowances are typically only used for permanent, or whole life policies.

-Life Credit takes a different approach with loans that allow an individual to borrow against his or her life insurance policy, regardless of it is term or whole life.
-As long as the person is facing cancer or another serious medical condition and has more than $75,000 in life insurance coverage, he or she can access up to half of the policy’s death benefit to deal with the pressing, immediate financial challenges a medical crisis brings.
+Life Credit takes a different approach to provide financial assistance to cancer patients.
+Whether you have term life insurance or whole life insurance, as long as the person seeking financial help is facing cancer, or another serious medical condition, and has more than $75,000 in life insurance coverage, he or she can access up to half of their policy’s death benefit to deal with financial challenges with a Living Benefit Loan.

-When such a situation arises, navigating the complexities of converting term to whole life may add another layer of stress, which is likely the last thing someone facing a serious medical challenge needs.
-Life Credit’s Living Benefit Loan can connect policyholders with their money in just days—freeing up their time to focus on healing.
+Navigating the complexities of converting term to whole life may add a layer of stress, which is likely the last thing someone facing a serious medical challenge needs.
+Call Life Credit Company at 888-274-1777 and discover how we can connect policyholders with their money in just days—freeing up their time to focus on healing.